-For anyone who might possibly be interested, this is the message I gave last week among my local gathering of Jesus’ followers from Mark 4:35-41.
+For any who might be interested, this is the message I delivered at our local gathering of Jesus’ followers this past Sunday.

 Happy first day of Spring everyone!
 Wendy and I came down to the lake on Friday morning.
 It’s our first trip down together this year and it’s nice to think about warmer days and fun that’s ahead this summer.
 I’ve enjoyed a little spring break this week from blogging, though a getaway wasn’t really in the cards for us this year.